openroboticmetaverse/mvp_mujoco_simulation/README.md

 ## Overview 🔍

-This branch serves as an introduction to MuJoCo to familiarise new devs with its concepts.
+This branch serves as preliminary solution for generating an xml file combining multiple models using scene coordinates.
+For now, the script is only able to combine models of the same type.

 ## Technology Stack 🛠️